GautamGupta/bb-legacy-plugins/bb-benchmark/trunk/readme.txt

 === bbPress Benchmark ===
 Tags: _ck_, performance, speed, benchmark, mysql, queries, cache, caching, faster
 Contributors: _ck_
-Requires at least: 0.8
+Requires at least: 0.9
-Tested up to: 0.9
+Tested up to: 1.1
 Stable tag: trunk
 Donate link: http://bbshowcase.org/donate/

 Prints simple benchmarks and mysql diagnostics, hidden in page footers for administrators.
-Based on Jerome Lavigne's Query Diagnostics for WordPress.
+Inspired by Jerome Lavigne's Query Diagnostics for WordPress.

 == Description ==

-Now you can find out a bit more detail than just "11 Queries, 0.500 seconds" at the bottom of your bbPress pages. bb-Benchmark prints simple benchmarks and mysql diagnostics, hidden in page footers for administrators.
+Now you can find out much more detail than just "11 Queries, 0.500 seconds" at the bottom of your bbPress pages.

+bb-Benchmark shows various statistics and mysql diagnostics, hidden at the bottom of the page for administrators.

-Simply do a "view source" on any bbpress page to see hidden results at bottom (visible to administrators only).
+Simply do a "view source" on any bbpress page to see the results at bottom (visible to administrators only).

-Output includes current server load, page render vs mysql query time, slowest query and a list of all queries used.
+Analysis includes current server load, page render vs mysql query time, slowest query and a list of all queries & files used.

 == Installation ==

 1. put  `define('SAVEQUERIES', true);`  into your `bb-config.php`
-2. install & activate plugin   (no template editing required)
+2. copy `_bb-benchmark.php` to the `my-plugins/` directory (no template editing required)
+3. no activation need, plugin automatically runs
-3. do a "view source" on any bbpress page to see hidden results at bottom (visible to logged-in administrators only)
+4. do a "view source" in your browser on any bbpress page to see hidden results at bottom (visible to administrators only)
+5. optional: when finished analyzing, simply delete the `_bb-benchmark.php` file to eliminate any overhead

+== Screenshots ==

+1. bb-Benchmark output at bottom of "view source" in browser - administrator's view

 == License ==